barbalex/bb2/README.md

 ## Goal
 Most mi­grants and re­fu­gees ar­ri­ving in Eu­ro­pe cross the blue bor­­ders of the Me­diterrane­an.
 The flow is massive and high­ly com­plex.
-This web­­si­te provides a rough over­­view by co­ve­­ring chro­­no­­lo­­gi­­cal­­ly both ma­ri­­ti­me and political events.
+This web­­si­te provides a rough over­­view by focusing mainly on the central Med and by co­ve­­ring chro­­no­­lo­­gi­­cal­­ly both ma­ri­­ti­me and political events.

 ## History